UMC 25x6/4x8 / N38 - cylindrical magnetic holder

 Medical interference

-Warning for patients: Strong magnetic fields affect medical devices.
-Keep at least 30 cm distance or request help to handle the magnets.
+For implant holders: Strong magnetic fields affect medical devices.
+Maintain at least 30 cm distance or request help to handle the magnets.

 Product not for children